 - Breadth Requirement.
 Students choose four courses, with at least one chosen from each of the following areas: Biological Basis of Behavior, Cognitive Basis of Behavior, Social/Cultural Factors and Individual Differences, and Measurement. - Doctoral Requirements.
-Students are required to take advanced courses in Developmental Psychology as well as proseminar (HUDK 6620, Special topics in developmental psychology). - Methodology.
+Students are required to take advanced courses in Developmental Psychology as well as proseminar. - Methodology.
 All students are required to take the four-course statistics sequence.
 Students are required to take a special certification examination in research methodology.
-Students, in consultation with their advisor, should also enroll in the necessary advanced coursework to prepare for both the certification examination and their ownresearch work. - Qualifying Paper.
+Students, in consultation with their advisor, should also enroll in the necessary advanced coursework to prepare for both the certification examination and their own research work. - Qualifying Paper.
 Students are required to write both a theoretical and an empirical paper to qualify for dissertation status.